uc-cdis/arborist/DEVELOP.md

 ## Quickstart

+### Adding Required Postgres Extension `ltree`

+Arborist uses a Postgres Extension which gets setup automatically in Cloud Automation, but if you're developing locally you will need to install.

+In `psql` prompt: `create extension ltree;`

 ### Adding or Modifying Endpoints

 Here's a quick overview for the typical process to go through to alter or add